A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Variability studies

 with $P_L$ being the pre-trial probability. $a$ and $n$ are specific for each mother wavelet, and in this case, following \cite{Auchere2016}'s parameterization, we have: $a = 0.810 ~(N_{\rm{out}}~ \delta j)^{0.011}$ and $n = 0.491 ~(N_{\rm{out}}~ \delta j)^{0.926}$ for the local wavelet spectrum; and $a = 0.805 + 0.45 \times 2^{-S_{\rm{out}} \delta j }$ and $n = 1.136 ~(S_{\rm{out}} ~\delta j)^{1.2}$ for the global wavelet spectrum.
 The parameters $N_{\rm{out}} = 787$ and $S_{\rm{out}}=16$ are respectively the time-period bins and the period bins of the wavelet spectrum outside the COI, where border effects become significant.

-Fig.~\ref{fig:CWT} shows the source's light curve in panel a), its CWT map in panel b), with the significance contour lines already in post-trial, and the global wavelet spectrum in panel c).
-One can notice that the period at around 1100~days is extremely significant in both the CWT maps and the global spectrum.
-After fitting a Gaussian function to the global wavelet spectrum curve, we obtain a period of 1114$\pm$213~days, where the uncertainty is calculated as the half of the Full Width at Half Maximum. \\
+Figure~\ref{fig:CWT} shows the source's light curve in panel a), its CWT map in panel b), with the significance contour lines already in post-trial, and the global wavelet spectrum in panel c).
+One can notice that the period at around 1100~days exceeds the $5-\sigma$ significance contour in both the CWT maps and the global spectrum.
+After fitting a Gaussian function to the global wavelet spectrum curve, we obtain a period of 1114$\pm$213~days, where the uncertainty is calculated as the half of the Full Width at Half Maximum.